-University transactions such as student account payments, department deposits and obtaining event cash can be conducted at the 1st Source LaFortune branch.
+- University transactions such as student account payments, department deposits and obtaining event funds can be conducted at the 1st Source LaFortune branch.
 Contact 1st Source bank directly for more information: 574-631-1010.

-- Ask your bank to waive or reimburse ATM fees when you use a maching other than theirs
+- Ask your bank to waive or reimburse ATM fees when you use a machine other than theirs

 - Take a few minutes to outline how to manage your money and think about your banking preferences such as location of ATMs, access to a personal banker, and what technology you are comfortable using, so you can make an informed decision on selecting the right bank for you